natario1/ZoomLayout/README.md

 When the engine becomes aware of the content size, it will apply a base transformation to the content that can be controlled through `setTransformation(int, int)` or `app:transformation` and `app:transformationGravity`.
-It is applied only once, and defines the starting viewport over our content.
+By default it is applied only once, and defines the starting viewport over our content.

 |Transformation|Description|
 |--------------|-----------|